Beorhtmund/beorhtmund.github.io/README.md

 \
 Click on this link to see my portfolio: https://beorhtmund.github.io

 FIX: For mobile, I need to fix the nav-bar(too much space on the right), the text above 'contact me'(too close to edges) and decrease the font size of the contact links(bottom row sits on top of upper row).
+Add a description meta tag in head.

 ## Tribute Page (HTML, CSS)
 This page is a tribute to Wernher Von Braun for his role in the advancement of space exploration.